MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Reset-MgBetaGroupUnseenCount.md

 ## SYNOPSIS
 Reset the unseenCount of all the posts that the current user hasn't seen since their last visit.
 Supported for Microsoft 365 groups only.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Reset-MgGroupUnseenCount](/powershell/module/Microsoft.Graph.Groups/Reset-MgGroupUnseenCount?view=graph-powershell-1.0)

 ## SYNTAX